 - The amount of radiation used is extremely small—less than one-tenth the dose of a standard chest x-ray, and less than a day’s exposure to natural radiation.

-- DXA equipment is widely available making DXA bone densitometry testing convenient for patients and physicians alike.
+- DEXA equipment is widely available making DEXA bone densitometry testing convenient for patients and physicians alike.

 - No radiation remains in a patient’s body after an x-ray examination.

 - X-rays usually have no side effects in the diagnostic range.

 - There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.

 - Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.